Propositions Properties

 module Lib.Prop.Proposition where

-is a proposition.
+This file shows some properties related to the fact that a type A is a proposition.
 For instance, it states the 4 equivalent ways of stating that a type is a proposition, and gives maps for each situation.

 1.1 Packages imports